The Legend Of Maria Cristina Falls

 But concealed to them, there was a witch who was envious of Maria Cristina, of her beauty and fate with the young nobleman.
 She vowed that the oncoming wedding would not happen.

 Maria Cristina remembered her mother few nights before her wedding day.
 She hadn't seen her mother since she was abducted, and that was a long time ago.
-Feeling sad with all the thoughts of her mother, Maria Cristina went to the creek, on the big rocks which is her favorite place, there she sit and she cried all the sadness inside.
+Feeling sad with all the thoughts of her mother, Maria Cristina went to the creek, on the big rocks which is her favorite spot, there she sit and she cried all the sadness inside.
 Her fiancé had promised her that they would go to Romblon, her province, to reunite with her mother after their wedding.
 She closed her eyes and reminisced the days where she was still a young child.
 Those happy days with her mother and father.

 She was in such a state when the ugly witch came from behind her.
 She thought it was her fiancé and it surprised her to see the ugly maiden instead.